CrossRef/event-data-user-guide/event-data-manual.md

     http://service.eventdata.crossref.org/evidence/occurred/«YYYY-MM-DD»

-You will recieve a page which includes a list of URLs for all Evidence Records for that day.
+You will receive a page which includes a list of URLs for all Evidence Records for that day.

 This can be useful if, for example, you want to see all inputs that were received from a particular source, whether or not they resulted in Events.
 Note that the time in the query corresponds to the `timestamp` field of the Evidence Record, and corresponds to the time the Evidence was processed.
 The times at which an Event occurred, the Event was collected, the Evidence was processed are different.